prophile/glory/docs/new_world.md

 Obviously it is a very good idea to turn the protection back on once you are done.

+Once the portal is open, both ends need to be protected with WorldGuard.
+Use the procedure in `wg_protection.md` for this purpose.

 Spawn Protection
 ----------------

 In order to prevent spawn being griefed or damaged by mobs, it is wise to protect it with WorldGuard.

-TODO: explain how to do this
+The procedure is documented in `wg_protection.md`.